Xinyi-Ding/Scolarly-Net/Documents/Evaluation.md

 Building on the foundation laid by our current prototype, we envision several avenues for future development to enhance functionality, usability, and overall performance.
 Our roadmap includes:

 - **Advanced Natural Language Processing (NLP)**: To improve the accuracy and depth of metadata extraction, we plan to integrate more sophisticated NLP algorithms.
-This will allow for finer-grained analysis of article content, enabling the extraction of more nuanced thematic relationships and better understanding of the context in which topics and keywords are used.
+This will allow for finer-grained analysis of article content, enabling the extraction of more nuanced topic relationships and better understanding of the context in which topics and keywords are used.

 - **Scalability Improvements**: As the user base and dataset grow, scaling the application to handle increased traffic and data volume will become imperative.
 We aim to optimize our backend architecture and database design to ensure the system remains responsive and efficient under higher loads.